thib1984/ytdlmusic/README.md

 `` ytdlmusic --update`` to upgrade ytdlmusic

-`` ytdlmusic --full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python since 0.5 version
+`` ytdlmusic --full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python

 ``pip3 install --upgrade ytdlmusic #or with pip if pip3 does not exist`` to upgrade ytdlmusic with pip